MaX-ray06/MaX-ray06/README.md

 - 👋 Hi, I’m @MaX-ray06
 - 👀 I’m interested in computer science and medicine
-- 🌱 I’m currently learning C and Rust
+- 🌱 I’m currently learning C and Zig
-- 💞️ I’m open to collaborating on C, Rust, and Node.js projects
+- 💞️ I’m open to collaborating on C, Zig, and Node.js projects
 - 📫 Reach me at: contact@max-ray.fr
 - ⚡ Fun fact: I'm always one step ahead